Beefy Boxes and Bandwidth Generously Provided by pair Networks chromatic writing perl on a camel

 Perl Monks Discussion

-This section is only for discussing issues pertaining to the PerlMonks web site.
-You can ask about how things work, or offer ideas on how the site could be improved, for example.
+This section is only for discussing issues pertaining to the PerlMonks web site itself.
+For example, asking about how things work, or offering ideas on how the site could be made better.

-Unless the topic pertains to the PerlMonks web site, it does not belong in this section.
-If you're unsure, check out Where should I post X? and The Perl Monks Guide to the Monastery, or ask in the chatterbox.
+Unless the topic pertains to the PerlMonks web site itself, it does not belong in this section.
+If you're even the least bit unsure, check out Where should I post X? and The Perl Monks Guide to the Monastery, or ask in the chatterbox.

 PerlMonks Discussions